martin0300/MinecraftServerCreator/README.md

 --createdir (create directory for server with the server name)\
 --maxram (maximum ram for server **in megabytes** example 1024M (**if you don't wanna change it use default**)\
 --minram (minimum ram for server **in megabytes** example 512M (**if you don't wanna change it use default**)\
---askinstall (ask user before installing server)
+--askinstall (ask user before installing server)\
+--pluginlist (plugin list to install from (leave it at null to not use a list))
 # Config file example

     {